 Firstly, a Happy New Year to all our clients, friends and contacts.
-Sitting over the Christmas period gives you time to think on a few things and with Brexit still being a point of discussion I was thinking of the foreign workers who continue to provide a huge amount of resource in our country.
+Sitting over the Christmas period gives you time to think on a few things and with Brexit still being a point of discussion I was thinking of the foreign workers who continue to provide a huge amount of resource in our country and experience English as a foreign language.

 From our health service to construction and agriculture there exists a diverse community or workers to whom we owe a duty of care.
 Some of these staff can read and write English as well as us native speakers but many struggle with the finer points of understanding.
 This presents a problem for us safety professionals in terms of communication.